 The safe minimum slip torque of the CFD should be checked every 2 hours of operation, after break-in.

-The slip torque value should be above 80 ft-lb (108 Nm) measured at the sprocket.
+The slip torque value should be above 80 ft-lb (108 Nm) measured at the sprocket with the following process.

 To properly measure the minimum torque at which the CFD (Cobra Frictional Drive) slips